paulruvolo/warmup_project_2017/README.md

 One of the largest considerations when solving this problem is determining how to tell when the Neato has turned far enough for a 90° angle and when the Neato has moved far enough for a 1m side.
 If we assumed the Neato was moving at a constant velocity (which we managed by operating the Neato at a very low speed), then we could control precise angular and linear displacement by controlling how long the Neato moves.
 We decided that using odometry data from the encoders in the Neato’s wheels would be more difficult to implement and not much more effective over the short time frame of making a single square.
 Our code architecture resembled an FSM where the input was the current state of the robot, the current time, and the time since an action was last taken.
 Depending on these inputs the robot either moved forward or turned.

+**Code architecture:**

+For driving in a square, our code uses OOP structure with a main Square class with an init method that initializes member variables (state variable and speed variables), and an act method that looks at the current state of the robot and the time since an action was last taken in order to push the robot into a new state.
+In our code’s main we have a while loop that runs the act method on repeat.

+**Challenges:**

+The most difficult part of this behavior is getting the robot to acurately perfom a 90 degree turn and accurately move 1 meter forward.
+In order to combat this challenge with our time-based movement, we had the robot move slowly in hopes that there would be minimal drift in the wheels when we gave the robot start and stop commands.

+**Possible improvement:**

+The biggest improvement that we could make to the drive square behavior would be to use odometry information to perform movements instead of time-based motion.
+This would make our square more accurate and more repeatable for many repetitions.

+**Key takeaways:**

+The key takeaway for this task is that time-based procedures are often very error-prone.
+Using a method of actuation that allows errors to stack is often doomed to fail.

 ![drive_square](images/drive_square.jpg?raw=true "Drive Square")

 ## Wall Following

 **The problem:**

 When starting from a position near a wall, the Neato should be able to navigate along the wall at a set distance.